colinsauze/introduction-to-latex/_episodes/06-figures-and-tables.md

 > ## Tables exercise
 > Create a table to show a calendar.
->  Give it 7 columns and 5 rows
+>  * Give it 7 columns and 5 rows,
->  Make each 1.5cm wide
+>  * Make each 1.5cm wide
->  Make the first row the days of the week, starting from Monday (or just Mon).
+>  * Make the first row the days of the week, starting from Monday (or just Mon).
 Make these in bold text.
->  Put a 1 in the first column on the second row and work up to 28.
+>  * Put a 1 in the first column on the second row and work up to 28.
 This should give a calendar for February 2021.
->  Create a solid line between the days of the week and the numbers
+>  * Create a solid line between the days of the week and the numbers
->  Caption it "Calendar for February 2021"
+>  * Caption it "Calendar for February 2021"
->  Give it the label "tab:calendar-feb-2021", write some text to reference this label underneath the table.
+>  * Give it the label "tab:calendar-feb-2021", write some text to reference this label underneath the table.
 > > ## Solution
 > > ~~~
 > > \documentclass{article}